disulfidebond/VCF_Parsing_Analysis/README.md

 ### Task IV: Rename columns when multiple samples are present.
+If you only have one sample that you would like to rename, [you can use picard via GATK tools](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.0.0/picard_vcf_RenameSampleInVcf.php).

+If you have multiple samples, this becomes a bit trickier.
+First, you need to create a text file with the sample names and the group:

+        GroupID,VCF_sampleID
+        0,22110
+        1,22111
+        3,22112
+        1,22113
+        2,22114
+        2,22115
+        0,22116

+Next, import the data into a dictionary of {'OriginalValue':'ModifiedValue'}.
+Finally, use the rename() command to rename the pandas dataframe.
+Be sure to create a new dataframe, and not just update the existing one.

 [A python script has been created with this code within this repository](https://github.com/disulfidebond/VCF_Parsing_Analysis/blob/master/vcf_modify_sample_names.py).

+### Task V: Group samples by category
+VCF files are usually displayed in IGV linearly, meaning samples are listed in a track from the first entry in the VCF file and ending at the last entry.
+To group them, you could split the VCF file into multiple files with each group of samples (see 'gotcha' below), or you can group them within the same file.

+To group samples together within the same file, care must be taken to ensure that the column of data in the dataframe follows the re-ordering of columns.
+One simple approach is similar to Task IV, and sorts/reorders column names within a list, and then creates a new dataframe using the list of reordered column names as keys for pandas:

+        list(filter(lambda x: x[0:7] == 'Control', columnID_list))
+        list(filter(lambda x: x[0:7] == 'Treated', columnID_list))

+Or you can just create it by hand:

+        columnID_list = ['Control_22111', 'Control_22004', 'Treated_22005', 'Treated_22009']

+Then create the new dataframe:

+        reordered_df = original_df[columnID_list]

+* 'Gotcha': The calculations and predictions within a VCF file usually encompass **all** samples.
+If you break apart a set of samples into groups, and then split the VCF file, the calculations may not be valid any longer for the sub-groups that you create.
+However, if this is done solely for the purpose of visualization, then the predicted and calculated values will be shown in tracks for each sub-group as a part of the whole group of all tracks in IGV.

+### Task VI: Statistics on dataframe values